 The conversion of RMB into foreign currencies, including U.S. dollars, is based on rates set by the People's Bank of China.
 The PRC government allowed the RMB to appreciate by more than 20% against the U.S. dollar between July 2005 and July 2008.
 Between July 2008 and June 2010, this appreciation halted and the exchange rate between the RMB and the U.S. dollar remained within a narrow band.
-Between June 2010 and August 2015, the PRC government has allowed the RMB to appreciate slowly against the U.S. dollar again.
-Since August 2015, the RMB has significantly depreciated against the U.S. dollar.
+Since June 2010, RMB has fluctuated against the U.S. dollar, at certain times significantly and unpredictably.
+With the development of the foreign exchange market progressing towards interest rate liberalization and Renminbi internationalization and economic uncertainties in both China and the world, the PRC government may in the future announce further changes to the exchange rate system and we cannot assure you that the Renminbi will not appreciate or depreciate significantly in value against the U.S. dollar in the future.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.